× Survival Strategies

 • Whether you have eaten recently

-• How familiar do you feel with the region?
+• How familiar are you with the area

-• How many years have passed since you lost your keys?
+• How long has it been since you lost your way?

-• How much time you spent looking for help
+• How much time did you spend searching for help

 • How long does it take for people notice that you're missing?